 When dealing with non-compliant data processing activities, data protection authorities have several measures available, ranging from technical assistance and warnings to significant financial penalties.
-So, to proceed smoothly through this process, a GDPR compliance statement would undoubtedly illustrate that the organisation took the path towards compliance and identified the gaps to avoid non-compliance consequences.
+So, to proceed smoothly through this process, a GDPR compliance statement would undoubtedly illustrate that the organization took the path towards compliance and identified the gaps to avoid non-compliance consequences.

-This behaviour will also demonstrate that your company adheres to transparency by informing all data subjects about their data handling processes.
+This behaviour will demonstrate that your company adheres to transparency by informing all data subjects about their data handling processes.

-Checklist to write a GDPR Compliance Statement
+Checklist to write a GDPR Compliance Statement (GDPR statement examples)

 Since a GDPR Compliance Statement is recommended but not compulsory, the regulation does not require adopting any specific sections.